ethereum/EIPs/EIPS/eip-ENS_TokenID.md

 The design of this smart contract is a modified replica of the [existing contenthash resolver profile](https://github.com/ensdomains/resolvers/blob/master/contracts/profiles/ContentHashResolver.sol).

+The decision to use Contract Address and tokenID as a pair to uniquely identify ERC721 NFTs is lifted directly from the [EIP721 Rationale](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md#rationale) quoted here:

+    Every NFT is identified by a unique uint256 ID inside the ERC-721 smart contract.
+This identifying number SHALL NOT change for the life of the contract.
+The pair (contract address, uint256 tokenId) will then be a globally unique and fully-qualified identifier for a specific asset on an Ethereum chain.

 ## Backwards Compatibility

 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->